UoB-COMSM0166/2025-group-11b/README.md

 - Technical: 4
 - Individual: 5

-## 4. Conclusion
+#### 4. Conclusion
-Using SuSAF, we identified sustainability issues in *Sustainable Towers*, such as high energy use and lack of accessibility.
+Using SuSAF, we identified sustainability issues in *Sustainable Towers*, such as high energy use and limited accessibility.
 The user stories and implementation plan aim to create a more inclusive, eco-friendly, and economically viable game.
 ---

 ### Integrating the Findings